 For an overall understanding of the Standard, we have a Guide to the IFRS for SMEs and we have produced analysis on how widely it is being implemented.

-Stand-alone training modules in several languages, one for each section of the 2009 version of the IFRS for SMEs
+Stand-alone training modules in several languages, one for each section of the 2015 IFRS for SMEs Standard

 Guidance for micro-sized entities

 Guidance to help micro-sized entities apply the 2009 IFRS for SMEs Standard

 Small companies and other interested parties can submit implementation issues on the IFRS for SMEs for consideration.
 Submitted issues will be dealt with by staff in one of two ways:

 - Staff will refer the issue for consideration by the SME Implementation Group (SMEIG) if they think the issue is likely to meet the criteria in paragraph 15 of the Terms of Reference and Operating Procedures for the SMEIG.
 For these issues the SMEIG will then consider whether to develop non-mandatory implementation guidance to address the issue in the form of questions and answers (Q&As).